 - Isolation exercises can train your muscle to misfire.
 The most famous example of this is the leg curl machine.
 The hamstring is made to straighten the hip when bent, although it also can bend the knee, being one of the few muscles that can act on two joints.
 This machine mis-trains the hamstring to do leg curls which can lead to a higher incidence of hamstring rips.
 Sure, it makes the hamstrings get bigger, but you’d better not be planning on using them for much of anything else.

-- It is a bald-faced lie that using weight machines is safer than using free weights.
+- Weight machines are no safer than free weights.
 They allow you to use really crappy form and body mechanics with no idea what is wrong.
 The reason gyms have them is because the gym can hire completely unskilled workers at minimum wage.
-All that most gym employees do is sweep around the equipment and clean it off.
+Most gym employees just sweep around the equipment and clean it off.
 Patrons use the machines which are supposedly safe.
 However, since the perception is that the machine is safe, they misuse them, sometimes massively.
-One of the most grisly shoulder dislocations I ever saw was from someone who was trying to use a pec fly machine with 60 lbs. on it!
-Since he was having trouble moving the weights, he tried to use his abs in a massive situp to start the motion and his left shoulder came clean out of the socket (the ball was by his ear.
+One of the most grisly shoulder dislocations I ever saw was from someone who was trying to use a pec fly machine with 60 pounds on it!
+Since he was having trouble moving the weights, he tried to use his abs in a massive situp to start the motion and his left shoulder came clean out of the socket.
+(The ball was by his ear.
 He went into shock as the hapless gym staff tried to ice it!
 Fortunately someone had the good sense to call an ambulance.)
 I doubt seriously he could have done that with free weights.